American Astronomical Society: History

 The society was founded in 1899 through the efforts of George Ellery Hale.
 The constitution of the group was written by Hale, George Comstock, Edward Morley, Simon Newcomb and Edward Charles Pickering.
 These men, plus four others, were the first Executive Council of the society; Newcomb was the first president.
 The initial membership was 114.
 The AAS name of the society was not finally decided until 1915, previously it was the "Astronomical and Astrophysical Society of America".
 One proposed name that preceded this interim name was "American Astrophysical Society".

 The AAS today has over 8,000 members and six divisions – the Division for Planetary Sciences (1968), the Division on Dynamical Astronomy (1969), the High Energy Astrophysics Division (1969), the Solar Physics Division (1969), the Historical Astronomy Division (1980) and the Laboratory Astrophysics Division (2012).
 The membership includes physicists, mathematicians, geologists, engineers and others whose research interests lie within the broad spectrum of subjects now comprising contemporary astronomy.
+The annual meeting of the AAS is held in the spring and constitutes the largest gathering of astronomers, numbering over 3,000 in 2023.

 In 2019 three AAS members were selected into the tenth anniversary class of TED Fellows.

 The AAS established the AAS Fellows program in 2019 to "confer recognition upon AAS members for achievement and extraordinary service to the field of astronomy and the American Astronomical Society."
 The inaugural class was designated by the AAS Board of Trustees and includes an initial group of 232 Legacy Fellows.

+In January 2025, AAS published a statement calling on nations to ban advertising from space that can be seen from the ground amid growing concern around the launch obtrusive space advertising payloads.